kubek2k/articles/9_reasons_terraform_is_a_pain.md

 }
 ```

-and that was a gamechanger for us, because we had a lot of ceremony attached to each app - monitoring, logdrains,
+and that was a gamechanger for us, because we had a lot of repeating resources attached to
-deployhooks (as above) to name a few.
-But there is one really hurting issue that comes with them -
+each app - monitoring, logdrains, deployhooks (as above) to name a few.
+But there is one really hurting issue that comes with them - for some reason they are
-for some reason they are not representing the same artifact as actual resources.
+not representing the same artifact as actual resources.
 That means, specifically,
 that they don't support count parameter which is critical when applying conditional logic stated above,
 or in Omni Next case - iteration over services per each clone.
 In exact, instead of doing: